erikandersson96/portfolio-project-five/README.md

 **GitHub:**

-I frequently used `commit` throughout the whole project, this is the commands used in the terminal:
+I frequently used `commit` throughout the whole project, this is the command used in the terminal:

 * `git add .` (This command is used for adding files to the staging area before committing).
 * `git commit -m “commit message here..”` (This is used to label the commit changes made to the local repository).
-* `git push` (This command is used to push all changes to the Github repository).
+* `git push` (This command is used to push all changes to the GitHub repository).

 This is all done to prevent any `data` loss in case Gitpod crashes and saves the `data` to GitHub.

 ### GitHub & Gitpod

-For this project I used Code Institutes Python template that can be found [here](https://github.com/Code-Institute-Org/python-essentials-template) (link).
+For this project, I used the Code Institute Python template that can be found [here](https://github.com/Code-Institute-Org/python-essentials-template) (link).

 **Steps to create a new repository in Github:**